mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 Open your shell’s runtime configuration file in a text editor:

-	$ nano ~/.bashrc
+	$ notepad ~/.bashrc

-Add the following two lines to the end of the file, save and exit:
+Add the following two lines to the end of the file (if this is a Bitcoin-only installation, you may omit the Litecoin and Bitcoin Cash Node components of the path):

-	export PATH="/mingw64/bin:$PATH:/c/Program Files/Bitcoin/daemon:/c/Program Files/Litecoin/daemon:/c/Program Files/Bitcoin-abc/daemon"
+	export PATH="/mingw64/bin:$PATH:/c/Program Files/Bitcoin/daemon:/c/Program Files/Litecoin/daemon:/c/Program Files/Bitcoin-Cash-Node/daemon"
 	export PYTHONUTF8=1

+Save and exit.
 Close and reopen the terminal window to update your working environment.

 ### 6. Install MMGen dependencies not provided by MSYS2

-Three of MMGen’s Python dependencies, `ecdsa`, `py_ecc` and `mypy_extensions`, are not provided by MSYS2.
+Four of MMGen’s Python dependencies, `ecdsa`, `py_ecc`, `mypy_extensions` and `socks`, are not provided by MSYS2.
 If you’re online, you can install them using the pip package installer as follows:

-	$ pip3 install --no-deps ecdsa==0.13 py_ecc==1.6.0 mypy_extensions==0.4.1
+	$ pip3 install --no-deps ecdsa==0.13 py_ecc==1.6.0 mypy_extensions==0.4.1 socks

 For an offline install, first download the packages on your online machine like
 this:

-	$ pip3 download --no-deps ecdsa==0.13 py_ecc==1.6.0 mypy_extensions==0.4.1
+	$ pip3 download --no-deps ecdsa==0.13 py_ecc==1.6.0 mypy_extensions==0.4.1 socks

-Then transfer the `*.whl` files to your offline machine, `cd` to the directory containing the files and install them as follows:
+Then transfer the downloaded files to your offline machine, `cd` to the directory containing the files and install them as follows:

 	$ pip3 install --no-deps *.whl
+	$ tar zxvf socks-0.tar.gz
+	$ (cd socks-0; python3 setup.py install)

 ### 7. Install the standalone scrypt package (required for strong password hashing)